nzitjob/nzitjobs.co.nz/README.md

 ![alt text](post.png "post new job")

-If want to post a job but don't want to register, use this form: https://forms.gle/EgsYKHHfDio7me297
+Want to post a job but don't want to register?
+Use this form: https://forms.gle/EgsYKHHfDio7me297

 # Manage jobs and applications
 Notes: Only approved users have permission